 Kathy Kramer, Executive Director

 Kathy grew up in Maryland, one of ten in a close-knit family.
 After earning a BA in literature at a liberal arts college, she trained and worked as a Montessori elementary teacher for several years until her own health problems sparked an interest in health and nutrition which gradually drew her into a different field.
-She studied nutrition at American Health Sciences University (now defunct) in order to be a licensed nutritionist and offer individual nutritional consultations and talks to people of all ages.
-Her interests and employment came together in 2004 when she called the president of the Foundation, Sally Fallon Morell, to ask about a job.
-Helping ship materials part-time eventually led to full-time work doing an array of tasks including accounting, chapter coordination, seminar organizing, continuing education work, outreach, and other details as necessary.
-She happily works with the Foundation’s small, devoted and hard working staff in a quiet, pleasant house in Washington, DC, that serves as the WAPF office.
+She studied nutrition at American Health Sciences University (now defunct) in order to be a licensed nutritionist and offer nutritional consultations and talks to people of all ages.
+Her interests and employment came together in 2004 when she called Sally Fallon Morell to ask about a job with the Foundation.
+Helping ship materials part-time eventually led to full-time work doing an array of tasks as executive director.
+She is married and happily works with the Foundation’s small, hard working staff in a pleasant house in the Washington, DC area, that serves as the WAPF office.

 Tim Boyd, Education Services

 Tim Boyd was born and raised in Ohio, graduated from Case Western Reserve University with a degree in computer engineering, and worked in the defense industry in Northern Virginia for over twenty years.
 During that time, a slight case of arthritis led him to discover that nutrition makes a difference, and then nutrition became a serious hobby.
 After a fun time in the electronics field, he decided he wanted to do something more important.
 He is now enjoying his dream job working for the Weston A. Price Foundation doing book and video reviews, managing website content, doing shipping, answering a variety of questions, and even handling facility maintenance.